mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 21, 2021

-**Today's JavaScript Progress**: Review of some of the DOM concepts.
-More algorithms practice!
+**Today's JavaScript Progress**: Review of some of the DOM concepts, and more algorithms practice!

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-027)
 &nbsp;